Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Abstract

 \section{Abstract}

-We calculate the higher homotopy groups of the Deligne-Getzler $\infty$-groupoid associated to an $L_\infty$-algebra and we describe Sullivan models for its connected components.
+We calculate the higher homotopy groups of the Deligne-Getzler $\infty$-groupoid associated to a nilpotent $L_\infty$-algebra.
 As an application, we present a new approach to the rational homotopy theory of mapping spaces.
-For a connected space $X$ and a nilpotent space $Y$ of finite type, the mapping space $\Map(X,Y_\QQ)$ is homotopy equivalent to the $\infty$-groupoid associated to the $L_\infty$-algebra $A\hat{\tensor} L$, where $A$ is a commutative differential graded algebra model for $X$ and $L$ is an $L_\infty$-algebra model for $Y$.
-This enables us to calculate Sullivan models for the components of $\Map(X,Y_\QQ)$.